supplefrog/linked-blog-md/publish/MySQL (Admin).md

 | **Durability**    | Uses **write-ahead logging**, **redo log**, **doublewrite buffer**, and **crash recovery** for durability          | No recovery in case of crashes |

 ![InnoDB Architecture](https://dev.mysql.com/doc/refman/8.4/en/images/innodb-architecture-8-0.png)
-- **Data**
-    - **Page**
-        - Unit of data storage - block
-        - Default - 16kb
-    - **Table Data**
-        - Rows
-    - **Index**
-        - Used to locate rows
-        - Primary
-            - Automatically generated with primary keys
-            - Each entry in primary index corresponds to unique value in primary key column
-            - Clustering - Data stored in same order as index
-        - Secondary
-            - Created on non-primary key/unique column
-            - Explicitly created by user to optimize query performance
-            - Non-clustering - Do not influence data storage order
 - **In-Memory Data**
     - **Buffer Pool**
         - Stores modified pages that haven't been written to disk (dirty pages) - table and index data